JasmineMolanoco/head-md1-futur-of-drawing/form/README.md

 ![Emoji support mesure](/form/croquis/Support-emoji-mesures.png)
 ![Emoji support 3D](/form/3D-prototypes/Emoji-support%20v3.png)

+## Prompte testing
+Write a ____ short story of 4 paragraphe where the protagonist is ____ .
+This story is happening at ____.
+The main conflict of the story is ____.

+Write a funny banana short story of 4 paragraphe where the protagonist is an angry dying .
+This story is happening at a fire moutain.
+The main conflict of the story is eye frog.

+> Once upon a sizzling afternoon, in the heart of the Fire Mountain, there lived a banana named Barry who was not only ripe but also excessively angry.
+Barry was furious because he had been peeled by an overenthusiastic monkey who didn't appreciate the value of personal space.
+Now, basking in the molten glow of the lava, Barry's anger intensified as he felt his life slipping away – or rather, slipping down his banana peel.
+As Barry raged against the injustice of being prematurely peeled, he noticed a peculiar creature hopping towards him.
+This was no ordinary frog; it was an eye frog, known for its uncanny ability to stare at things with its big, unblinking eyes.
+The eye frog stared at Barry with an intensity that made the volcanic surroundings seem downright tepid.
+Barry, already enraged, couldn't tolerate the unblinking gaze of the eye frog.
+In a fit of banana fury, he wiggled and jiggled, trying to escape the relentless scrutiny.
+However, the eye frog was undeterred, maintaining its unbroken eye contact as if it had never seen a raging banana in a fiery mountain before.
+The standoff between Barry and the eye frog continued, creating a spectacle that even the lava bubbling nearby found amusing.
+Despite the dire circumstances of Barry's imminent demise, the absurdity of the eye frog's unwavering gaze managed to inject a dash of humor into the volcanic turmoil.
+And so, in the midst of a hot-headed banana's final moments, laughter echoed through the Fire Mountain, all thanks to an eye frog with an insatiable curiosity.
+>

 # 07.01.24 Plaque perforé test

 3D printed the perforated surface for test the Emoji doesn't fit in it have to redisgn it :/